 The University Libraries provide competent, quality, and timely instruction through a variety of instructional services.
 Information is delivered through informal and point of use instruction, individual and group instruction, formal orientations and literacy sessions, orientation to new student groups, subject specific scheduled workshops, printed handouts, research guides and online tutorials.
 Instruction is provided to local users as well as to distance learners.
-Library users should be able to differentiate between trustworthy and untrustworthy sources, and have the skills to use resources independently.
 Information literacy sessions are designed to equip users with the skills needed to locate, evaluate, and use library information resources and services.
 Formal literacy instruction is based upon goals as defined by classroom faculty.
 These classes are held in state-of-the-art classrooms, which allow hands-on interactive instruction.
 Library instruction is based upon guidelines published by the Association of College and Research Libraries (ACRL) Guidelines for Instruction Programs in Academic Libraries.